S4M0707/rock_paper_scissors/README.md

 ## Prerequisites

-- A modern browser, up to date.  :muscle:
+- A modern browser, up to date.

 ## Future features